 The province offers several family-friendly spots such as Kujukuri Beach, a sandy beach which stretches about 60 kilometers long and occupies much of the northeast coast of the Boso Peninsula along the Pacific Ocean.
 Kamogawa Sea World, Tokyo Disneyland and Tokyo DisneySea are popular attraction parks in Japan and Mother Farm is another ‘theme park’ where you can learn all about the farm life.

 Other popular places located in Chiba Prefecture are Naritasan Shinshoji Temple, one of the best-known and important temples in Kanto Region, Yoro Valley, Sawara, Cape Inubosaki, and Akebonoyama Agricultural Park.

-Gunma – 群馬
+Highlights of Gunma – 群馬

 Gunma Prefecture is located northwest of the Kanto Region.
 Its capital is Maebashi, which is about 1h45m by train from Tokyo.
 Gunma is probably best known for Kusatsu Onsen, which is one of the most famous hot spring resorts in Japan because of its’ high quality water with the health benefits and easy access from Tokyo.
 Another famous onsen resort in Gunma is Ikaho Onsen which is known for stone stairs in the middle of the town.

 In addition to onsen, the prefecture offers beautiful nature such as Mount Shirane where you can enjoy winter sports, hiking, and stunning natural scenery, and Fukiware Falls, which is especially popular for visitors when the leaves change their colours in autumn.